COMPLEAT PLAN

 CONCLUSION

-This project has been an invaluable learning experience, deepening my understanding of how to align user needs with intuitive design.
-It strengthened my design skills in usability, user empathy, and strategic decision-making, preparing me to create thoughtful, impactful products in the future.
+This project was an invaluable opportunity to deepen my understanding of aligning user needs with intuitive, purposeful design.
+It strengthened my skills in usability, user empathy, and strategic decision-making, while reinforcing how thoughtful UX can drive meaningful behavior change.